-17. Investments
+17. Investments Company

-Company Shares at cost £million Impairment provisions £million Net investments £million At 31 December 2015, 1 January 2016 and 31 December 2016 3.7 3.7
+Shares at cost Impairment provisions Net investments £million £million £million At 31 December 2015, 1 January 2016 and 31 December 2016 3.7 - 3.7

 Shares in subsidiary undertakings of Secure Trust Bank PLC at 31 December 2016 are stated at cost less any provision for impairment.
 All subsidiary undertakings are unlisted and none are banking institutions.
 The subsidiary undertakings were all incorporated in the UK and wholly owned via ordinary shares.
 All subsidiary undertakings are included in the consolidated financial statements and have an accounting reference date of 31 December.